thesakhoyat-og/Groq-Ai-Chat-Bot/README.md

 The chatbot runs inside the terminal and uses a continuous input loop so users can have an ongoing conversation with the AI assistant.

 Each user message and assistant response is stored in a list and sent back to the model with every request.
-This allows the chatbot to remember earlier parts of the conversation during the current session.
+This allows the chatbot to remember earlier parts of the conversation during the current session

 ---